The department provides legal and policy information on domestic human rights matters.

 In Australia, it is unlawful to discriminate on the basis of age, disability, race and sex.

 Discrimination on these four grounds is governed by federal legislation set out in the:

-We are also involved in the development of standards under the Disability Discrimination Act 1992 concerning access to premises, public transport and education.
+The department assists the Department of Infrastructure and Regional Development and the Department of Education in the development of standards under the Disability Discrimination Act 1992 concerning access to premises, public transport and education.
 More information is available at:

 The department also has administrative responsibilities for the Australian Human Rights Commission, which is governed by the Australian Human Rights Commission Act 1986.

 Each state and territory has enacted anti-discrimination legislation.
 Individuals can lodge complaints about discrimination, harassment and bullying at the Commonwealth or state and territory level depending upon the circumstances of the complaint.
 For more information, please select the relevant state or territory below: